 "Was that," Lincoln intones, "the curse of the priests of Amun?"

 He gives quite a good reading of the line.
 But then, unlike many historians, he did go to RADA.

 Back to Nimoy, and an incident in 1976.
 The mummy of Rameses was shipped to Paris for preservation work.
 Then he mentions that Tutankhamun was badly preserved, and some believe this was deliberate on the part of the priests.
 Then, next sentence, we're back to Rameses.
 Perhaps Ramses' mummy is being attacked by long dormant bacteria.
 The priests might have known more than we can imagine.
 Maybe the vessels in Tut's tomb contained 'something lethal'?

-Ok.
+Okay.
 I see where they're going with this.
 Perhaps the 'curse' was something nasty excavated with the body.
 Something unlikely, but within the realm of science; a poison or a dormant germ.
 Trouble is, how does that fit in with the Akhenaten play story?
 Did this chemical cause a hail?
 Did it kill the 6th Earl's dog?
 I'm not even trying to be sceptical here, I'm genuinely just confused as to what point is being made.

-1977 and the famous Treasures of Tutakhamun traveling exhibition across the USA.
+Moving on to 1977, and the famous Treasures of Tutakhamun traveling exhibition across the USA.
 Take it Steve Martin:

 Thank you.
 Nimoy rambles a little, and makes what I consider the ultimate argument against the curse of Tut: Howard Carter lived to a ripe old age.
 He points out that if the priests did try to destroy the memory of Arkehathen, they failed.
 We look at some cool burial treasure, and that's pretty cool.
 Nimoy claims that if the Tut curse is real then ultimately Tutankhamen succeeded where the priests of Amun failed, and that's so nice for the young man.